The leopard gecko is native to the arid grassland and desert regions of Afghanistan, Pakistan, Iran, India, and Nepal.

-There are many ways to heat a leopard gecko enclosure, including lights, heat mats, ceramic heat emitters, and deep heat projectors.
+There are many ways to heat a leopard gecko enclosure, including lights, heat mats, heat lamp, ceramic heat emitters, and deep heat projectors.

 Each of these sources heats the enclosure differently, and it may be difficult for a new leopard gecko owner to know which ones are best.